mk-fg/reliable-discord-client-irc-daemon/README.rst

   ∨ but skip github CI logs there = ^<github> #myc\.

-Pretty much anything can be matched with clever regexps, so CNF-logic stuff like in last examples is seldom useful, but might still be simplier than expressing arbitrary ordering or negation in regexps.
+Pretty much anything can be matched with clever regexps, so CNF-logic stuff like in last examples is seldom useful, but might still be simpler than expressing arbitrary ordering or negation in regexps.

 .. _last example on regex101.com: https://regex101.com/r/VMvyfS/2